seJorquera/Tareas_BioinfRepro2025_SJA/README.md

 Each directory corresponds to a mini-project within the course.

+- [Unidad1](Unidad1/) is the directory for the homeworks of the first part of the course, consisting of basic bioinformatics – R, git and unix
-- [Tarea02](Tarea02/) is the directory for the homework of the second class.
+- [Unidad2](Unidad2/) is the directory for the homeworks of the second part of the course, population genomics – VCFTools, plink, Admixtools (R)
-- [Tarea03](Tarea03/) is the directory for the homework of the third class.
+- [Unidad3](Unidad3/) is the directory for the homeworks of the third part of the course, consisting of sequencing analyses